 While I love process art, and we do a TON in preschool, I also love creating keepsake art with kids’ hand prints.
-The kiddos made the decisions for what their art would look like, and they did a lot of the “work”, but I also helped quite a bit.
-Just keepin’ it real!
+The kiddos make the decisions for what their art would look like, and they do most of the “work”, but they might need extra adult assistance.

 Make sure the kiddos have made their coffee filter flowers.
 In most cases, my students had more than enough to choose from.
 However, there were a few who didn’t make any the first time around.
 If that was the case, I asked them to make some.
 It wasn’t a hardship on anyone, let me tell you!